Hummingbirds Can See Even More Colors Than Humans, According to Researchers

 Recent research shows that the birds’ large eyes pick up even more colors than human eyes.
 Hummingbirds’ retinas possess four types of cones, while humans only have three, which detect blue, green, and red light.
 This fourth type of cone is sensitive to ultraviolet light, which human eyes cannot see.
-Take a look at these stunning photos that capture the beauty of birds.

 A new study suggests that hummingbirds see the world in a range of brilliant colors that we can only dream of, writes Virginia Morell for National Geographic.
 When the UV hues blend with the ones that humans can perceive, new colors appear.

 NNehring/Getty ImagesThis visual acuity may also appear in other birds, reptiles, and fish.
 It likely helps them locate food, choose a mate and elude predators, according to the paper published in the journal Proceedings of the National Academy of Sciences.